nuxt/docs/en/api/configuration-build.md

 ## vendor

-> Nuxt.js lets you add modules inside the `vendor.bundle.js` file generated to reduce the size of the app bundle.
-It's really useful when using external modules (like `axios` for example)
+> Nuxt.js lets you add modules inside the `vendor.bundle.js` file to reduce the size of the application bundle.
+This is especially helpful when using external modules (like `axios` for example).

 - Type: `Array`
  - Items: `String`